-Saint Mary-of-the-Woods College is a liberal arts institution that pledges its faithfulness to Catholic values and excellence in academics.
+Saint Mary-of-the-Woods College is a private liberal arts institution that pledges its faithfulness to Jesus Christ, Catholic values and excellence in academics.
 With an emphasis on the positive power of Providence, SMWC is a community of faith and scholarship.
 Our unique educational philosophy stresses an exploration of spirituality, a respect for diversity, a passion for stewardship and, as our college motto, “Virtus cum Scientia” (Virtue and Knowledge United) states, a devotion to the unity of faith and reason.

-As the church bells toll over the oak trees and shake the quiet stillness of our campus, our students are reminded of the mission of our beloved founder, Saint Mother Theodore Guerin, who believed, as our faculty and staff do, that a commitment to Catholic values combined with a passion for a rich liberal arts education is key to empowering individuals to elicit a positive change in the world.
+As the church bells toll over the oak trees and shake the quiet stillness of our campus, our students are reminded of the mission of our beloved founder, Saint Mother Theodore Guerin, who believed, as our faculty and staff do, that a commitment to Catholic values combined with a passion for a rich liberal arts education is key to empowering individuals to effect positive change in the world.